rocky-linux/academy/decks/admin_guide/01-presentation.md

 ---

-> Dispute over the name: although people are accustomed to calling the Linux operating system verbally, Linux is strictly a kernel.
+<i class="fa fa-quote-left fa-2x fa-pull-left"></i> Dispute over the name: although people are accustomed to calling the Linux operating system verbally, Linux is strictly a kernel.
 We must not forget the development and contribution of the GNU project to the open source cause, so!
 I prefer to call it the GNU/Linux operating system.

 ---

-# Market share
+# <i class="fa-solid fa-store"></i> Market share

 <!--
 TODO: graphics with market share for servers and pc.